-It should be noted that not all these threats are equivalent in effect and the numbers are not necessarily indicative of the cumulative impact of any type of threat.
-For example, it is expected that over time climate change will become one of the most significant threats described here.
+It should be noted that not all of these threats are equivalent in effect and the numbers are not necessarily indicative of the cumulative impact of any type of threat.
+For example, it is expected that over time climate change will become one of the most significant of all the threats described here.

 Main threats to biodiversity and threatened species

-When a species, population or ecological community is listed as threatened under the BC Act or the FM Act, the main pressures and threats affecting its conservation status are described in the listing.
-These threats were analysed for all threatened species listed at the time of analysis under the Threatened Species Conservation Act 1995, (the predecessor to the current BC Act), to identify those that have the greatest impact on biodiversity and the environment in NSW (Coutts-Smith & Downey 2006).
+When a species, population or ecological community is listed as threatened under the Biodiversity Conservation or Fisheries Management Act, the main pressures and threats affecting its conservation status are described in the listing.
+These threats were analysed for all threatened species listed at the time of analysis under the Threatened Species Conservation Act 1995, the predecessor to the current Biodiversity Conservation Act, to identify those that have the greatest impact on biodiversity and the environment in NSW ( ).

-The pressures affecting the largest number of threatened species in NSW were the clearing and disturbance of native vegetation (87%), followed by invasive pest and weed species (70%).
+The pressures affecting the largest number of threatened species in NSW were found to be native vegetation clearing and permanent habitat losses (87%) followed by invasive pest and weed species (70%).

-The clearing of native vegetation results in the direct loss of species and the destruction of habitat.
-It is followed by lag effects due to disturbance from subsequent land uses and the fragmentation of remnant vegetation, which impedes regeneration and the movement of species across the landscape and leads to a loss of genetic diversity (Cogger et al. 2007; Taylor & Dickman 2014).
+The clearing of native vegetation results in the direct loss of species and destruction of habitat, followed by lag effects due to disturbance from subsequent land uses and the fragmentation of remnant vegetation.
+This in turn impedes regeneration and the movement of species across the landscape, leading to a loss of genetic diversity (; ).

 Invasive species have contributed to the decline of many native species.
-Pest animals, particularly foxes and cats, are likely to have had the greatest impact on native fauna and are considered to be responsible for the majority of fauna extinctions on mainland NSW (Morton 1990; Dickman 1996a; Dickman 1996b).
-Black rats have had a similar effect on Lord Howe Island, while carp is now the predominant species in most rivers of the Murray Darling Basin.
+Pest animals, particularly foxes and cats, are likely to have had the greatest impact on native fauna and are considered to be responsible for the majority of mammal extinctions on mainland NSW (; ; ).
+Black rats had a similar effect on endemic bird species on Lord Howe Island, while introduced carp is now the predominant species in most rivers of the Murray–Darling Basin.

-As many Australian species are adapted to highly variable climates, they are likely to have the capacity to cope with some level of climate change.
-However, the resilience of many species may have been eroded by existing pressures, which have resulted in the declines in numbers or range described in this topic.
-Climate change is expected to exacerbate the effects of existing threats and introduce additional pressures (Steffen et al. 2009; DECCW 2010a; Hughes 2011).
-It is likely that climate change will surpass habitat destruction as the greatest global threat to biodiversity over coming decades (Leadley et al. 2010).
-For further information see the Climate Change topic.
+As many Australian species are adapted to highly variable climates, they are likely to have the capacity to cope with a certain level of climate change.
+However, the resilience of many species has been eroded by other existing pressures, resulting in the declines in numbers and range described in this and the Threatened Species topic.
+Climate change is expected to exacerbate the effects of existing threats and introduce additional pressures (; ; ).
+Climate change is likely to surpass habitat destruction as the greatest global threat to biodiversity over coming decades ( ).
+For further information see the topic.

-Water extraction and altered river flows and cycles have an impact on the critical ecological processes that trigger breeding in a range of aquatic and bird species (see the River Health topic), while altered fire regimes impact on the ability of plant species and communities to regenerate or repropagate.
+Water extraction and altered river flows and cycles affect the critical ecological processes that trigger breeding in a range of aquatic and bird species (see thetopic), while altered fire regimes impact the ability of plant species and communities to regenerate or repropagate.

 Most of the main threats to biodiversity in NSW are described in greater detail in other sections of this report, including:

-- clearing, fragmentation and the disturbance of native vegetation (see Native Vegetation);
+- clearing, fragmentation and the disturbance of native vegetation (see )

-- the introduction and spread of invasive species – pests, weeds, diseases and pathogens (see Invasive Species)
+- the introduction and spread of invasive species – pests, weeds, diseases and pathogens (see )

-- water extraction and changes to river flows (see Water Resources)
+- water extraction and changes to river flows (see )

-- increasing populations and expanding human settlements (see Population)
+- increasing populations and expanding human settlements (see )

-- the increasing impacts of climate change (see Climate Change).
+- the increasing impacts of climate change (see )